KevinFlanagan7/Masters-Quiz/README.md

 ### Results Section

-- The results area give the player a personalized message and audio depending on the score.
+- The results area section gives the player a personalized message and audio depending on the score.
 - There are three different messages and sound effects for scores >=80%, >=60% and <=50%.
 - The quiz can be restarted by clicking on the restart quiz button or the Masters logo.

-    <details><summary>Screenshots</summary>
+    <details><summary>Results Area Features Screenshots</summary>

     *Results Area <= 50% Mobile*